Calendar of Events

 A Jolly Holiday: Christmas Traditions from New Amsterdam

 While filling their home with holiday cheer, the Tredwells were unlikely to be thinking about where these traditions came from.
 But in fact, many parts of their Christmas celebration were holdovers from New York’s Dutch founding.
-To “ring-in” the 400th anniversary of the Dutch founding of New Amsterdam, we are highlighting some Dutch traditions that persisted into the 19th century, many of which are familiar to us today.
+To celebrate the 400th anniversary of the Dutch founding of New Amsterdam, we are highlighting some Dutch traditions that persisted into the 19th century, many of which are familiar to us today: from Santa Claus and Christmas cookies, to New Year’s Day calling, these traditions, and more, got their start in colonial New Amsterdam.

 On display, holiday gifts from the Tredwell collection, and holiday decorations throughout the house.